StarkPayHub/Frontend/docs/for-merchants/tier-system.md

 To move from Free → Starter, subscribe to **Plan ID 1** on the pricing page.
 The tier upgrade takes effect immediately after your subscription is confirmed on-chain.

 This creates a recursive use of the protocol: merchants pay StarkPayHub in USDC to unlock higher plan limits, just like their own users pay them.

+---

+## What Happens When Your Tier Subscription Expires

+If your StarkPay tier subscription expires and you have more active plans than the free tier allows (1 plan), your **revenue withdrawal will be blocked** until you renew.

+- Your plans keep running normally — subscribers are not affected
+- Revenue keeps accumulating in the contract
+- You just cannot withdraw until your tier is renewed

+To unblock withdrawal, simply re-subscribe to your tier plan.
+The block lifts immediately.

+> **Your funds are always safe.** The contract owner cannot access merchant balances.
+The withdrawal block exists to prevent merchants from creating plans on a paid tier, letting it expire, and continuing to collect revenue for free.